Where Dominica’s Past Still Breathes

 Ready to Experience Dominica’s Most Historic Rum Tour?

-Let visitors feel the fire of the old boilers, hear the river’s power, walk among ancient ironworks, and taste the legacy of centuries.
+Let visitors feel the fire of the old boilers, hear the river’s power, walk among ancient ironworks, and taste the legacy of money-making, pain, blood, freedom, betrayal and resilience over the centuries.

 Book Your Tour Today